codepath/android_guides/Displaying-the-Snackbar.md

 <img src="https://i.imgur.com/JSdKnP2.png" width="200" />

-Note the snackbar at the bottom with embedded action.
+Note the snackbar at the bottom with an embedded "ACTION" text on the right side.
 See [this design guide](http://www.google.com/design/spec/components/snackbars-toasts.html) or more details.

 ### Simple Snackbar